LorenzoCorbella74/my-gen/README.md

 # My CLI Generator

-A simple, extensible command-line generator framework written in Deno.
+A simple, extensible command-line generator framework.
 It interprets a custom DSL to automate file operations, variable management, shell commands, and conditional logic for project scaffolding and scripting tasks.

 ## Scope
 - Parse and execute a custom DSL for project generation and scripting